Do You Know What Your Network Looks Like?

 Don't Expect to Pass on the First Try

 Standards change, your company may switch assessors, and software becomes out-of-date.
 The data exchange solution, encryption standard, and firewall that passed an audit last year might not pass in 2016.
 It is recommended that you regularly perform a controlled self-assessment of your environment in preparation for an audit, but also to properly secure your data and ensure you are compliant with regulations and security standards.

 When your auditor tells you that you need to upgrade your security in order to become compliant - whether to meet PCI DSS, SOX, HIPAA compliance or any other regulation, consider Safe-T. We're able to provide security products that allow enterprises to pass the major requirements of compliance regimes with flying colors.

 SDA provides ways for security administrators to reinforce their data access scenarios in order to enhance firewalls, and further segment their networks.
 In practical terms, this innovation does away with the practice of putting application servers, databases, keys and certificates into the DMZ by migrating them into segmented and secured networks, as well as close incoming rules in your firewall.

 When the auditor comes knocking, it can be a scary time for IT professionals.
 It doesn't have to be.
-For more information about how Safe-T SDE allows admins to audit-proof their workplace, check out a demo today!
+For more information about Safe-T, and other ways in which our products can help reinforce your security and compliance efforts, get a free trial today!